-Read about Steve’s background as a young Navy enlistee turned anti-war activist and socialist, what his campaign and the Freedom Socialist Party stand for, and his personal statement about what he hopes to achieve with this campaign.
+Steve got his start in politics as a young Navy enlistee turned anti-war activist and socialist.
+Learn what his campaign and the Freedom Socialist Party stand for, and read his personal statement about what he hopes to achieve with this campaign.

 Hoffman was born in 1958 in Akron, Ohio, a city known as the Rubber Capital of the World.
 At 18, he left these industrial surroundings to enlist in the Navy, where he served for six years.
 After his discharge, he made an about-face.
 Fed up with U.S. imperialism, the military-industrial complex, and the mistreatment of rank-and-file troops, Hoffman joined the mobilization against U.S. intervention in Central America.